mmtk/mmtk-core/docs/tutorial/Tutorial.md

 Next, in `global.rs`, replace the old immortal space with two copyspaces.
 1. To the import statement block:
    1. Replace `crate::plan::global::{BasePlan, NoCopy};` with `use crate::plan::global::BasePlan;`.
+This collector is going to use copying, so there's no point to importing NoCopy anymore.
    2. Add `use crate::plan::global::CommonPlan;`.
+Semispace uses the common plan, which includes an immortal space and a large object space, rather than the base plan.
+Any garbage collected plan should use `CommonPlan`.
    3. Add `use std::sync::atomic::{AtomicBool, Ordering};`.
+These are going to be used to store an indicator of which copyspace is the tospace.
    4. Delete `#[allow(unused_imports)]`.
 2. Change `pub struct MyGC<VM: VMBinding>` to add new instance variables.
   1. Delete the existing fields in the constructor.
   2. Add `pub hi: AtomicBool,`.
-This is a thread-safe bool indicating which copyspace is the to-space.
+This is a thread-safe bool, indicating which copyspace is the tospace.
   3. Add `pub copyspace0: CopySpace<VM>,` and `pub copyspace1: CopySpace<VM>,`.
 These are the two copyspaces.
   4. Add `pub common: CommonPlan<VM>,`.
-Semispace uses the common plan, which includes an immortal space and a large object space, rather than the base plan.
-Any garbage collected plan should use `CommonPlan`.
 3. Change `impl<VM: VMBinding> Plan for MyGC<VM> {`.
 This section initialises and prepares the objects in MyGC that you just defined.
   1. Delete the definition of `mygc_space`.
 Instead, we will define the two copyspaces here.
   2. Define one of the copyspaces by adding the following code: